 Result of your search for "tradition"

 La Castanyada is a traditional festival that is deeply rooted in Catalonia and celebrated on 1st November, All Saint's Day.
 People eat chestnuts – castanyes in Catalan –, panellets - small balls of almond paste coated in pine nuts –, sweet potatoes and other autumnal produce.
-You can make panellets at home or buy them in the bakeries of Barcelona such as Forn Elies or Forn Mistral.
+You can make panellets at home or buy them in the pastry shops and bakeries of Barcelona.

 This public holiday is celebrated with family, friends and even in schools.
 It is often accompanied by chestnuts and panellets (traditional marzipan cookies) served with sweet dessert wine.
 Around the time of this celebration, specialist vendors take to the streets to sell their hot freshly-roasted chestnuts.